palinalif/TomoriBot/README.md

 - [ ] KoboldCPP integration (local only)
 - [ ] Voice channel integration
 - [ ] Web dashboard for configuration
+- [ ] Create "easy install" file for non-technical users wishing to host their own TomoriBot

 See the [open issues](https://github.com/Bredrumb/TomoriBot/issues) for a full list of proposed features and known issues.